ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the entry and exit status from the package.
+		- is a scalar variable of type Int32 that gives the entry and exit status from the package.

-		  Possible exit are:
+		  Possible exit values are:

+		  * **0**
-		  * 0. The run was succesful.
+                    The run was successful.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restriction n > 0 or requirement that a type contains its relevant string 'coordinate', 'sparse_by_rows', 'sparse_by_columns', 'dense_by_rows' or 'dense_by_columns' has been violated.
+                    The restriction n > 0 or requirement that a type contains its relevant string 'coordinate',
+                    'sparse_by_rows', 'sparse_by_columns',
+                    'dense_by_rows' or 'dense_by_columns' has been
+                    violated.

-		  * -4.
+		  * **-4**
                     The simple-bound constraints are inconsistent.

-		  * -9.
+		  * **-9**
                     The analysis phase of the factorization failed; the return status from the factorization package is given in the component inform.factor_status

-		  * -10.
+		  * **-10**
                     The factorization failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -11.
+		  * **-11**
                     The solution of a set of linear equations using factors from the factorization package failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -18.
+		  * **-18**
                     Too many iterations have been performed.
 This may happen if control.maxit is too small, but may also be symptomatic of a badly scaled problem.

-		  * -19.
+		  * **-19**
                     The CPU time limit has been reached.
 This may happen if control.cpu_time_limit is too small, but may also be symptomatic of a badly scaled problem.

+		  * **2**
-		  * 2. The product $Av$ of the residual Jacobian $A$ with a given output vector $v$ is required from the user.
+                    The product $Av$ of the residual Jacobian $A$ with a given output vector $v$ is required from the user.
 The vector $v$ will be stored in v and the product $Av$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
-If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.
+If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with
+                    eval_status set to a nonzero value.

+		  * **3**
-		  * 3. The product $A^Tv$ of the transpose of the residual Jacobian $A$ with a given output vector $v$ is required from the user.
-The vector $v$ will be stored in v and the product $A^Tv$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
-If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.
+                    The product $A^Tv$ of the transpose of the residual Jacobian $A$ with a given output vector $v$ is required from the user.
+The vector $v$ will be stored in v and the product $A^Tv$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other
+                    arguments unchanged.
+If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with
+                    eval_status set to a nonzero value.

+		  * **4**
-		  * 4. The product $Av$ of the residual Jacobian $A$ with a given sparse output vector $v$ is required from the user.
-The nonzero components of the vector $v$ will be stored as entries nz_in[nz_in_start-1:nz_in_end-1] of v and the product $Av$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged; The remaining components of v should be ignored.
-If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.
+                    The product $Av$ of the residual Jacobian $A$ with a given sparse output vector $v$ is required from the user.
+The nonzero components of the vector $v$ will be stored as entries
+                    nz_in[nz_in_start-1:nz_in_end-1] of v and the
+                    product $Av$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged; The remaining components of v should be ignored.
+If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with
+                    eval_status set to a nonzero value.

+		  * **5**
-		  * 5. The nonzero components of the product $Av$ of the residual Jacobian $A$ with a given sparse output vector $v$ is required from the user.
-The nonzero components of the vector $v$ will be stored as entries nz_in[nz_in_start-1:nz_in_end-1] of v; the remaining components of v should be ignored.
+                    The nonzero components of the product $Av$ of the residual Jacobian $A$ with a given sparse output vector $v$ is required from the user.
+The nonzero components of the vector $v$ will be stored as entries nz_in[nz_in_start-1:nz_in_end-1] of v; the
+                    remaining components of v should be ignored.
 The resulting **nonzeros** in the product $Av$ must be placed in their appropriate comnponents of p, while a list of indices of the nonzeros placed in nz_out[0 : nz_out_end-1] and the number of nonzeros recorded in nz_out_end.
-Additionally, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
-If the product cannot be formed, v, nz_out_end and nz_out need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.
+Additionally, status_eval should be
+                    set to 0, and blls_solve_reverse_a_prod re-entered
+                    with all other arguments unchanged.
+If the product cannot be formed, v, nz_out_end and nz_out need not be set, but blls_solve_reverse_a_prod should be
+                    re-entered with eval_status set to a nonzero value.

+		  * **6**
-		  * 6. A subset of the product $A^Tv$ of the transpose of the residual Jacobian $A$ with a given output vector $v$ is required from the user.
-The vector $v$ will be stored in v and components nz_in[nz_in_start-1:nz_in_end-1] of the product $A^Tv$ must be returned in the relevant components of p (the remaining components should not be set), status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
-If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.
+                    A subset of the product $A^Tv$ of the transpose of the residual Jacobian $A$ with a given output vector
+                    $v$ is required from the user.
+The vector $v$ will be stored in v and components
+                    nz_in[nz_in_start-1:nz_in_end-1] of the product
+                    $A^Tv$ must be returned in the relevant components of p (the remaining components should not be set), status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other
+                    arguments unchanged.
+If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with
+                    eval_status set to a nonzero value.

+		  * **7**
-		  * 7. The product $P^{-1}v$ of the inverse of the preconditioner $P$ with a given output vector $v$ is required from the user.
-The vector $v$ will be stored in v and the product $P^{-1} v$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other arguments unchanged.
-If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with eval_status set to a nonzero value.
+                    The product $P^{-1}v$ of the inverse of the preconditioner $P$ with a given output vector $v$ is required from the user.
+The vector $v$ will be stored in v and the product $P^{-1} v$ must be returned in p, status_eval should be set to 0, and blls_solve_reverse_a_prod re-entered with all other
+                    arguments unchanged.
+If the product cannot be formed, v need not be set, but blls_solve_reverse_a_prod should be re-entered with
+                    eval_status set to a nonzero value.
 This value of status can only occur if the user has set control.preconditioner = 2.

 	*
 		- eval_status